-55. Enjoy sweets & Coffee at STOKED Meeting House.
-Grab a cappuccino (served with M&Ms) and browse a huge variety of candies at this intimate coffee and candy shop.
+55. Enjoy sweets & Coffee at Moon Frog Coffee Shop.
+Grab a cappuccino (served with M&Ms) and kick back among dozens of colorful plant pots in this intimate coffee shop.

 56. Go on a horseback ride at Devil’s Thumb Ranch.
 Explore the ranch’s 6,5000 acres on horseback or by wagon ride.